Farm and ranch - Employment standards exceptions

 - pay additional general holiday pay for the day of an amount that is at least 4.2% of the employee’s wages, vacation pay and general holiday pay earned in the 4 weeks immediately preceding the general holiday

 How the law applies

-Part 1, section 2.1 of the Employment Standards Code (Code) sets out the exemptions to the rules for farm and ranch employees.
+Part 1, section 2.1 of the Employment Standards Code and section 43.8-43.84 of the Regulation (Code) sets out the exceptions to the rules for farm and ranch employees.

 Disclaimer: In the event of any discrepancy between this information and Alberta Employment Standards legislation, the legislation is considered correct.